gilesknap/gphotos-sync/docs/tutorials/oauth2.rst

 .. contents::

-This document will take you through the steps needed to set up a Google Cloud project to make use of this tool.
+This document will take you through the steps needed to set up a Google Cloud project and create an OAuth client ID for gphoto-sync.

+For a discussion of the purpose of this ID see `Tokens`.

 Each step here assumes that you're logged into a personal Google account.